ESPN's Star Deals Blurring Lines Between Bottom Line and Journalism

 For many, the absence of Ley is symbolic of the new era.
 "There are people who are doing strong investigative reporting, but they're not as foregrounded as they were," says Leitch.
 "I would say it's not a coincidence that Stephen A. Smith is getting more airtime than Don Van Natta."

-This story first appeared in the May 29 issue of The Hollywood Reporter magazine.
+A version of this story first appeared in the May 29 issue of The Hollywood Reporter magazine.
 To receive the magazine, click here to subscribe.